-Humans love lamb, as they do beef and chicken.
 Any meat that an omnivore human can eat, a carnivore domestic dog can eat.
-And in fact, dog’s process saturated fats much better than humans (does not clog their arteries as easily) so lamb is a great choice.
+In fact, dogs process saturated fats much better than humans (does not clog their arteries as easily) so lamb is a great choice.

-The reason that you don’t see a lot of lamb dog treats is purely supply and demand equations meaning that while Australian humans eat a fair amount of lamb meat, and we export a lot of lamb, there is very little left for the dog treat market.
+The reason that you don’t see a lot of lamb dog treats is purely supply and demand equations meaning that while Australian humans eat a fair amount of lamb meat, and we export a lot too and there is very little left for the dog treat market.
 As much as we’d love to offer lamb jerky there simply isn’t the availability to do so.

 What does eating lamb cubes dog treats look like?

 You will find that there are dog foods that tell you that they have lamb in them.
-Even show lamb chops on the packaging.
-But be aware that Lamb is an expensive meat for humans so doubly so for dogs.
+They even shamelessly show lamb chops on the packaging!
+But be aware that lamb is an expensive meat for humans so doubly so for dogs.

-This means that any lamb that is in dog food is typically MDM (mechanically de-boned meat) ie stripped off the bone after all the best cuts are already taken for humans making them not as nutritionally rich as you might think.
+This means that any lamb that is in dog food is typically MDM (mechanically de-boned meat) i.e. stripped off the bone after all the best cuts are already taken for humans making them not as nutritionally rich as you might think.

 Our treats, including our lamb dog treats range, are mostly SINGLE INGREDIENT.
 NOT reconstituted, not faked.
-You see exactly what you get, and its 100% animal product.
+You see exactly what you get, and it’s 100% animal product.

-Back on the topic of lamb dog food, you will also find that Lamb can be listed near the top of the ingredients list (on Lamb dog food), but since dog food labelling does not require the AMOUNT Of any substance to be given (in grams or percentage) … many companies use ingredient splitting to make it look like there is more lamb than there actually is.
+Back on the topic of lamb dog food, you will also find that lamb can be listed near the top of the ingredients list, but since dog food labelling does not require the AMOUNT of any substance to be given (in grams or percentage), many companies use ingredient splitting to make it look like there is more lamb than there actually is.

 Lamb has a great protein profile, and as long as dogs don’t consume a LOT of lamb fat (or any large dose of fat from anywhere), they will stay trim and not have health concerns connected with their food consumption.

 Diversity in meat proteins is important for dogs to ensure they get all of the amino acids they require and to keep them interested in food.
 Not bored.